Can Dogs Eat Cherries?

 The toxin only gets released when those stems and seeds are broken through chewing.
-If a dog eats enough cherries, including seeds and stems, there's a high risk it'll be fatal.
+If a dog eats enough cherries, including seeds and stems, there’s a risk it could be fatal.

-There's always a chance your dog will just inhale them practically whole, but then you have to worry about those pits getting stuck in a dog's digestive tract, which will likely lead to intestinal blockages.
+There’s always a chance your dog will wolf them down practically whole, but then you have to worry about those pits getting stuck in a dog’s digestive tract, which could lead to intestinal blockages.

 Of course, there’s a chance they’d be fine, but is it worth the risk?